Pauli-Group/lambAAInteractions/ReadMe.md

 ## TODO:

 - [ ] Add 'of' method to lamportwalletmanager/Monad and replace our local definition of 'Monad' with the one defined in lamportwalletmanager
-- [ ] Make 'deposit' use 'sendEth' to reduce code duplication